ML Workflow with tidymodels

 2 Basic Model Building and Fitting

-In this first chapter we focus on three steps:
+In the first case, we will focus on three steps:

 2.1 Data